apjanco/dashboard/README.md

 The dashboard has three elements: a date slider, a datatable and a scatterplot.
 I was not able to use a RangeSlider.
 The slider is currently working but selects a time period between the minimum value and the time selected.
 The table displays the raw data and can be sorted and viewed with forward and backward buttons.
 I would like to add a search field if possible.

-## Need help from class
+## Need help from the class
-I believe that the scatterplot shows the number of total articles for a journal on the y-axis and author's name on the x-axis.
+I believe that the scatterplot shows the number of total articles for a journal on the y-axis and an author on the x-axis.
 As the dates change in the slider, the callback function updates the dataframe used for the scatterplot.

-Is the x value the total number of articles published by an author in a journal?
+* Is the y value the total number of articles published by an author in a journal?
-The total articles for a journal?
+* The total articles published in a journal?

 I really like the clusters, but I do not fully understand what Pandas is doing to the data and what's being displayed.
 Nonetheless, it seems to be what I'm trying to get.

 [app.py](https://raw.githubusercontent.com/apjanco/dashboard/master/app.py)